w3security/cli/help/cli-commands/code-test.md

 ### `--severity-threshold=<low|medium|high|critical>`

 Report only vulnerabilities at the specified level or higher.
-Note that the Snyk Code configuration issues do not currently use the `critical` severity level.
+Note that the w3security Code configuration issues do not currently use the `critical` severity level.